-Taking things right back to the beginning before you started rapping and producing records please tell the readers how and when you discovered hip hop music?
+Taking things right back to the beginning.
+Before you started rapping and producing records please tell the readers how you discovered the Hip Hop culture?

 Africa Bambaataa & The Soul Sonic Force “Planet Rock”

 In 1987 you had a track released on the Music of life compilation “Hard as Hell – Raps next generation” How did the opportunity to record with Music of Life arise?

 Once the passion to become a rapper overtook me I was relentless.
 I was doing demos at home but they were really rough because of the limited equipment that I had.
 I used to buy magazines to check for record labels, for events, or anyone who was looking for acts.
 I came across an ad that said a recording studio in Liverpool had set up a record company and were looking for unsigned acts to develop.
 I gave them a call and sent them my demo.
 That was followed by an invitation to go up to Liverpool for three days to record some demos with the studio.
 I was mad excited as I had never been inside a professional studio before.
 I produced and recorded 4 tracks over the 3 days but to cut a long story short nothing came of the Liverpool record company but they said I could use the demos for whatever I pleased.
 So I decided to re- send out my new demos again and Music of life was one of the labels I sent the new demos to.
 One exciting day they gave me a call and I couldn’t believe it!!!
 I had a meeting with them and they told me they likes one track in particular from my demo tape and that track was “Let There Be Rock’!!!!!

 The credits on the record say that the track was produced by Simon Harris – Did you have any input in to making the beats or was it something that was pre prepared for you to write to?

 I had already produced the demo but Simon Harris wanted to re-do the track again, but taking from my demo the key elements which made the track, such the samples.
 I was a young kid with a record deal so I didn’t even care.